Kiaora-MT/azure-102-foundational/content/3_Chapter-Three/3_1-creating-a-vnet.md

-Our first step is going to be the creation of a new VNET (Virtual Network) in the training Resource Group that you have been assigned.
+In task one, you will deploy VNET (Virtual Network) in the training **Resource Group** that you have been assigned to.

 - 1. Navigate into your Resource Group and click on the **+ Create** located at the top left of the tool bar.